Family Thanks Parker Police Officer 23 Years After He Saved Little Girl’s Life

 PARKER, Colo.
-(CBS4)– Natalie Eckhoff doesn’t remember the incident 23 years ago, but she’ll be forever grateful for Parker Police Sergeant Joe Cummings.
+(CBS4)– Natalie Eckhoff doesn’t remember the incident 23 years ago, but she’ll be forever grateful for Parker Police Sgt.
+Joe Cummings.

-“From the stories that my mother tells me and other stories that I hear it was a very unique situation and handled very well,” Natalie said.READ MORE: Victims Identified In Colorado Springs Mass Shooting At Birthday Party
+“From the stories that my mother tells me and other stories that I hear it was a very unique situation and handled very well,” Natalie said.READ MORE: No Colorado Republican House Members Defend Liz Cheney After She Is Removed From House GOP Leadership Post

 Back in 1998, Natalie had a seizure.
 Her mother, Diane, called 911 and says then-Officer Cummings arrived just in time.

-“You go to these calls and you never know what the outcome is,” Sgt.
-Cummings said.
+“You go to these calls and you never know what the outcome is,” Cummings said.
 “A lot of times you don’t see people and you always wonder.
-Especially in today’s day and age where law enforcement gets such a negative rep it’s nice to see that as I’m coming to the end that, yeah, maybe I did make a little bit of a difference.”MORE NEWS: Former Employees Of The Buffalo Exchange File Lawsuit Claiming Sexual Assault, Abusive Work Environment
+Especially in today’s day and age where law enforcement gets such a negative rep it’s nice to see that as I’m coming to the end that, yeah, maybe I did make a little bit of a difference.”MORE NEWS: COVID In Colorado: Pediatricians Prepare To Administer Pfizer COVID Vaccine For Ages 12-15

 Natalie is now pursuing a bachelor’s degree in early childhood education.
 She never had another seizure.